 Remember the basics!
 Don’t run away and hide!

-Some of our key responsibilities as businesses is to ensure that we understand how data is processed, who by and that when processing data it is not being misused or mishandled.
-We must also take steps to prevent data from risk of loss, damage, theft or corruption.
+Some of our key responsibilities as businesses are to ensure that we understand how data is processed, who by and that when processing data it is not being misused or mishandled.
+We must also take steps to prevent data from the risk of loss, damage, theft or corruption.

 The risks that can present themselves can largely be grouped into two categories.
 Risks that present themselves to the individual who the data relates to and the risks that exist to the business responsible for that data.